 “We think it’s the single most important thing on the C-level executive’s mind.
-If they can protect their customer base, reduce churn and improve ARPU, the rest is manageable.
-But if you’re losing customers and ARPU all the time, then you’re on the back foot, in a defensive position, and you’re not going to get time to plan your migration to 5G and other big transformations like digitisation and IoT.”
+If they can protect their customer base, reduce churn, and improve ARPU, the rest is manageable.
+But if you’re losing customers and ARPU all the time, then you’re on the back foot, in a defensive position, and you’re not going to get time to plan your migration to 5G and other big transformations like digitization and IoT.”

-The cloud, he said, is key to enabling advanced analytics capabilities: “I’m not sure that artificial intelligence, machine learning and powerful, insightful predictive analytics can actually be done unless it’s in the cloud.”
+The cloud, he said, is key to enabling advanced analytics capabilities: “I’m not sure that artificial intelligence, machine learning, and powerful, insightful predictive analytics can actually be done unless it’s in the cloud.”

 We have made multiple acquisitions this year and now NewNet continues to add to our growing and extensive solutions portfolio.
 Now we are very well placed to serve the global telecommunications software market, from the smallest to the largest of companies.
 The acquisition of NewNet will significantly strengthen our portfolio in the area of innovative mobile communications and customer service, and we are delighted to bring both NewNet and its customers into the ZephyrTel family.ZephyrTel CEO, Mike Shinya